pharo-ide/ClassAnnotation/ClassAnnotation.package/ClassAnnotation.class/README.md

 		^MySpecialAnnotation new
 The declaration method should return an instance of the annotation.

-I provide a query API to retrieve all declared instances of a concrete annotation class:
+I provide a query API to retrieve all registered instances of a concrete annotation class:
 	MySpecialAnnotation registeredInstances
 	MySpecialAnnotation registeredInstancesAnnotating: MyClass
 	MySpecialAnnotation registeredInstancesDo: [:each | each logCr].